SPECIAL (MULTI-AUTHOR) PROJECTS

 As with anything, weigh the costs and the benefits when considering getting involved.
 Ask questions.
 What benefits are guaranteed?
 What are possible if not guaranteed?
 Much of it may depend on what you do with the book you’re a part of once it’s published (and it should be published “wide” across all major platforms unless there’s a specific niche-publishing strategy in place).
 But multi-author projects can be a great way to inexpensively gain publishing credentials (become a published author), reach new readers, grow your list, get your message out broadly, have a book you can leverage for all kinds of new opportunities, and expand your influence in your cause or career.
 Be aware that one person will have to take leadership of the project and you cannot count on all contributors to actively promote the title.
 Knowing this, it’s a matter of how you will use the book and what the publishing plan for it is that should determine the value of the project for you.

 I’M VERY EXCITED to announce the new special project, Inspiring Women!
 (The “inspiring” is both verb and adjective!)
-We’re accepting up to 30 authors who will each have a chapter.
+I’m accepting 21 authors who will each have a chapter.

 - Who were your early inspirations?